-The GVSR consists of direct value shifting (DVS) and indirect value shifting (IVS) rules that primarily affect equity and loan interests in companies and trusts.
+The general value shifting regime (GVSR) consists of direct value shifting (DVS) and indirect value shifting (IVS) rules that primarily affect equity and loan interests in companies and trusts.
 There is also a DVS rule dealing with non-depreciating assets over which a right has been created.
 There are different consequences for particular interests according to whether the interest is held on capital account, or as a revenue asset or trading stock.